Citizen3054/Presentations/README.md

 ## Welcome to Citizen 0x3054 presentation pages.

-Right now it is a collection of presentations, made at various times, to bbekeeping groups.
+Right now it is a collection of presentations, made at various times, to beekeeping groups.
 Due to size restrictions (25M), I have saved these as PDFs.
 Not the best for re-use, but will do for now.

 As you can see I have just set this up, so there is little content.
 More to come.